Monday, March 24, 2014

 • and, until you are dead, you are alive.

-Blogger Michelle Devon writes with firsthand knowledge, in Dying to Live.
+Blogger Michelle Devon wrote with firsthand knowledge, in her blog, Dying To Live:

 “Learning to live with a disease that is expected to result in your death absolutely does change your perspective.
 But as my blog title says, I’m not alive and dying.
 I’m dying to live!

-Michelle shares some riveting thoughts on the tug-of-war between living to stay alive and being the person you want to be.
+Michelle has transitioned, but I will always be grateful to her for sharing some riveting thoughts on the tug-of-war between living to stay alive and being the person you want to be.

 Every day, in countless scenarios, we have the opportunity to say thank you, I appreciate you.
 Remember this: until you are dead, you are alive.
 Recognize the life, the day-by-day simple moments of the person you write to.
 Embrace the opportunity to say thank you, to ask for a story, to appreciate a sunrise, a funny pet, a song.
 Keep that in mind during your daily activities and when you write a note to anyone.
 Here are some suggestions about writing to a friend with terminal illness: